content-left-bg.png

 Ensure fingernails, hair and clothing (e.g. pockets) do not interfere with the activity.

-Implement a safe jumping procedure to ensure jumping occurs in one direction only (e.g. remove barrier device or witches hat and call name or whistle signal to start the run up).
+Implement a safe jumping procedure to ensure jumping occurs in 1 direction only (e.g. remove barrier device or witches hat and call name or whistle signal to start the run up).

 Provide specific safety induction for students wearing spikes.